spruceid/didkit/http/README.md

 Resolve a DID to a DID document, or dereference a DID URL to a resource.
 Parameter `<uri>` is the DID or DID URL to resolve/dereference.

+## Security Considerations

+### Authorization

+DIDKit HTTP does not implement any endpoint authorization or access control.
+Any client can request a signature/proof creation from the server's key(s) using the issue credential/presentation endpoints.
+To limit access to some or all of DIDKit HTTP's endpoints, a deployment should place DIDKit HTTP behind a reverse proxy with appropriate settings.

+### Denial of Service

+DIDKit HTTP does not implement protection against resource exhaustion.
+Clients may be able to overwhelm the server with excessively large, slow, and/or concurrent requests.
+To protect against resource exhaustion, deployments should use a reverse proxy with rate limiting, request payload size limiting, load balancing across multiple DIDKit HTTP instances, and/or other protections.

 [did-http]: https://w3c-ccg.github.io/did-resolution/#bindings-https
 [vc-http-api]: https://w3c-ccg.github.io/vc-http-api/
 [vc-http-api-0.0.1]: https://github.com/w3c-ccg/vc-http-api/pull/72